JackSilburn/ATR2/README.md

 (Undo these changes to return to development)

-    4. Run 'ng build --prod' in the Integrated Terminal (VS Code) to create a minified version of the project in a folder called 'dist'.
+    4. Run 'ng build --prod --base-href https://dialogatr.github.io/Available_Time_Range_Add-in/' in the Integrated Terminal (VS Code) to create a minified version of the project in a folder called 'dist'.
-    5. Copy the dist folder to the location: \\otwdwndevsql01.devnet.dg.internal\TestATR.
-Back up the old copy first.
-    6. Repeat this process for the atr-manifest.xml.
-    5. Run 'ngh' to push the 'dist' folder and your new changes to the GitHub Pages hosting service.
+    5. Run 'angular-cli-ghpages --repo=https://github.com/DialogATR/Available_Time_Range_Add-in.git' to push the changes to github.

 Navigate to 'https://dialogatr.github.io/Available_Time_Range_Add-in/' to view the add-in in-browser.

 **note** If changes are made to the 'atr-manifest.xml' file located at \\otwdwndevsql01.devnet.dg.internal\TestATR, you will need to re-add the add-in to Outlook for the changes to take effect.
+**note** The atr-manifest.xml located at \\otwdwndevsql01.devnet.dg.internal\TestATR is different to the version located in the project folder (aka in visual studio code).
+The VS code version has links to the local host 4200, whereas the Dialog server version points to the hosted github files location.

 Support
 -------